 Graduate Writing Project

-Graduate students may also schedule conferences with Writing Center consultants.
-While we do not offer proofreading or editing services, our consultants will work with you to help you achieve your goals for your writing project.
-Graduate students, before using the online scheduling system, you will need to call 585-273-3577 or stop by Rush Rhees Library G-121 to have your contact information added to our database.
-Schedule an appointment.
+Graduate students may also schedule conferences with Writing and Speaking Center Consultants.
+While we do not offer proofreading or editing services, our Consultants will work with you to help you achieve your goals for your writing project.
+Before using the online scheduling system, you will need to call 585-273-3584 or stop by Rush Rhees Library G-121 to have your contact information added to our database.